 There is no way of knowing whether our pronunciation is correct.
 They can’t expect us to just mimic the way the native speakers speak.

 Hopefully, they can provide a way we can check our pronunciation, perhaps something like the Easy Learning 6 has, or provide a platform where we can have interaction with other learners.

 I wish they could have used real images instead of cartoons.
 Simply because not all people speak English and they may not know what certain words mean.

 Like myself, I have to Google what this or that means before I go to the next one.
 That is because some of the images don’t deliver a clear message.

-Even though the vocabulary covers almost all topics, it doesn’t cover what seems to me the most obvious popular topic like music, profession etc.
+Even though the vocabulary covers almost all topics, it doesn’t cover what seems to be the most obvious popular topic like music, profession, etc.

 Overall, I’m happy with this site and I highly recommend you to try it.
 Do let me know how it goes in the comment below.